Riddhi1204/Team_Airavat/CIVICPULSE_PLAN.md

 15. PRIORITY ENGINE
 ==================================================

-This is a core CivicPulse component.
+This is a core NASMR component.

 Implement a deterministic scoring system.